 The following kinds of courses are the chief vehicles of graduate training in the History Department:

-· Introductory Surveys, or "Readings".
+- Introductory Surveys or Readings.
 These courses are generally arranged in chronological sequence and are intended to provide the substantive core of a student's preparation in the Major Field.
 They acquaint the student with the classic literature of the area, survey the most significant new work, and in some fields (notably American history) provide a foundation for independent study for the Ph.D.
 Qualifying Examination.
-There are three introductory surveys in American History, and three in European (Medieval, Early Modern, and Modern European History).
+There are three introductory surveys in American History, and three in European History (Medieval, Early Modern, and Modern European History).

-· Seminars, often termed "Research Seminars".
+- Seminars, often termed "Research Seminars".
 The purpose of seminars is to instruct students in the processes of formulating research projects, conducting innovative research in primary sources, writing and revising papers of publishable quality, and (in some areas) formulating a dissertation proposal.
-Students customarily take two research seminar (of one or two semesters each), one each related to their major and minor fields.
+Students customarily take two research seminars (of one or two semesters each) related to their major and minor fields.
 Students who enter the program with an M.A. often take only one seminar (either one- or two-semester) at Rutgers.

-· Advanced Topics.
-These are individualized reading and discussion courses, approved by the Vice-Chair for Graduate Education, and by the responsible faculty advisor.
+- Advanced Topics.
+These are individualized readings and discussion courses, approved by the Vice-Chair for Graduate Education, and by the responsible faculty advisor.

 III.
 A. Departmentally Defined Areas and General Major Field Requirements